NotCP97/blog_app_assignment/README.md

 Creating this repository as part of CloudSEK recruitment assignment.

+Assumption  - We dont have separate redis and elastic search db

+Currently service supports for limited user_ids
+ - user1, user2, user3, user4, user5 (Can be improved with sign-up and login functionality)

 This repository contains a simple, scalable blogging service designed to allow users to submit and search blog entries.
 The service includes the following core components:

 1. **Blog Submission API** (FastAPI-based)